-As of 2019, updated versions of the products are released on a quarterly basis, which include patches/fixes, plus more.
+As of 2019, updated versions of the products are released on a quarterly basis, which include patches/fixes from the previous version's patch set, plus more.
 To check for such updates, open the CONNECTION Client (a small application that runs in your System tray when using Bentley products) and check the "Applications" section for updates.
 If an update is available and you have the permission to do so, you can install the update from the CONNECTION Client.

 Between these version releases, fixes for potentially work-stopping issues are delivered as a "hotfix" cumulative patch set for the existing production version, and you will need to contact Technical Support to receive it (if you cannot wait for the next release.)

 See also: How to receive alerts on new version availability